DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/intro/features.md

 - Full Application Lifecycle Management: Support for Kubernetes-native workload type deployment and management capabilities, including full lifecycle management such as creation, configuration, monitoring, capacity expansion, upgrade, rollback, and deletion.
 - One-Stop Application Load Creation: Decouple the underlying Kubernetes platform, and create, operate, and maintain business workloads in one stop.
 - Cross-Cluster Application Load Management: Unified management of cross-cluster loads and efficient retrieval capabilities.
-- Scaling and Shrinking of Application Load: Through the interface, manual/automatic scaling of application load can be realized, and the expansion and shrinking strategy can be customized to cope with traffic peaks.
+- Application Autoscaling: Through the interface, manual/automatic scaling of application load can be realized, and the autoscaling policies can be customized to cope with traffic peaks.
 - Container Lifecycle Settings: Support for setting callback features, parameters after startup, and parameters before stopping when creating workloads to meet the needs of specific cases.
 - Container Readiness Check and Survival Check Settings: Support for setting workload readiness check and survival check when deploying applications:
     - Workload readiness check: Used to detect whether the user's business is ready.
 If it is not ready, the traffic will not be forwarded to the current instance.